fdhin/Spoofy/README.md

 ---

 > **⚡ Fork Notice** — SpoofyVibe is a fork of [Spoofy](https://github.com/MattKeeley/Spoofy) by **Matt Keeley** and contributors.
 The original tool is an excellent SPF/DMARC spoofability checker with manually tested spoof logic — we owe huge credit to that foundation.
-SpoofyVibe extends it with scoring, remediation, MTA-STS/MX/DKIM analysis, async scanning, a web dashboard, and more.
+SpoofyVibe extends it with scoring, remediation, MTA-STS/MX/DKIM/DNSSEC analysis, M365 tenant discovery, async scanning, a web dashboard, and more.
 All of this was heavily **vibe coded** with AI assistance.
 The spaghetti has only gotten spicier. 🍝

 ---